FAQs

 Will this feel safe… or will I feel judged?

-expectations, traditions and ways of doing life.
+The Playbook Analogy explains why there is no blame.
+Each spouse comes from a different family with different norms, expectations, traditions and ways of doing life.
+This becomes the “playbook” that spouses take into their marriage.
 The differences are not right or wrong, but the differences are causing the problems.
-Rick and Jane’s coaching story help you create a common understanding of how you and your teammate want to resolve your differences.
+Rick and Jane’s coaching story will help you create a common understanding (common playbook) for how you want to work together to resolve your differences.

 Will my spouse actually do this with me?

 This is simple, engaging, and doable together.
-Your spouse may initially be reluctant, but the first book will enhance communications and increase understanding one another so that your spouse will quickly see the value in improved understanding and intimacy.
+Your spouse may initially be reluctant, but the first book will enhance communications and increase your understanding of one another so that your spouse will quickly see the value in improved understanding and intimacy.

 Will this actually work?

 The coaching process described in the books work and have worked for over 20 years helping thousands of couples.
 Having said that, you will need to do the exercises, make agreements, and create your reminders so you can work together as a team to achieve your common goals.
 Simply knowing what you should do is not sufficient to improved your marriage.
-You must actually apply what you now to see results.
+You must actually apply what you know to see results.
 Rick and Jane will show you the way!

 How easy is it to start?